trusktr/rocket-module/README.md

       This item will be split into a series of steps once we ge here.

 ### v1.0.0
+- [ ] Finish commented TODOs.
 - [ ] Fine tune anything?
-Make sure final API is carefully chosen.
+Finalize configuration API.
 - [ ] Update README with usage and configuration documentation.
-- [ ] Release v1.0.0
+- [ ] Celebrate!
+Wooooo!